 Day #1: 9.5 miles, Day #2: 14 miles, Day #3: 17.5 miles The reason this hike was “impromptu” is because, for over a year, my friend Renee and I had been busy planning and preparing our 30th year class reunion.
 This reunion was supposed to happen on this weekend (July 11th).
-We waited as long as we could and after only 16… Read more →
+We waited and pushed it to the wire, but lack of… Read more →

 The 17,371 acre Dolly Sods Wilderness in the Monongahela National Forest.
 It is part of the National Wilderness Preservation System located in Grant, Randolph and Tucker Counties of West Virginia.
 The Dolly Sods Wilderness has much of the Red Creek drainage and has bog and heath eco-types, more commonly typical to southern Canada.
 Elevations range from 2,500 to over 4,700… Read more →

-It was too late to get any miles in despite the summer solstice, so we picked a primitive campsite by the fire tower to get the tent, sleeping bags and sleeping pads broke in.
+It was too late to get any miles in, despite the summer solstice, so we picked a primitive campsite by the fire tower to get the tent, sleeping bags, and sleeping pads broke in.
 We bought wood and attempted a fire, but the humidity was too thick and it would not start; not that we needed it other than to ward off the animals.
-We had no pillows, so we used our sacks containing our more change of clothes.
+We had no pillows, so we used our sacks containing our change of clothes.
 It sucked.
-Sleeping did not happen; at least not for me and not for even 5 seconds.
-The tent literally holds just two people with no room for supplies, so we kept our backpacks outside of the fly and it seemed like we were constantly needing to get something out or one of had to get out to use the tree, which was no easy feat.
+Sleeping did not happen; at least not for me, and not for even 5 seconds.
+The tent literally holds just two people with no room for supplies, so we kept our backpacks outside of the fly.
 The much-needed rain fly covered our boots and backpacks nicely as it rained off and on all night.
-We stayed dry but the humidity, partying passers-by on the nearby road and the yapping dog at the next campsite made for a miserable night.
+We stayed dry but the humidity, partying passers-by on the nearby road, and the yapping dog at the next campsite, made for a miserable night.

 Our sleeping bags kept sliding all over on our inflatable pads with our constant tossing and turning, so we will have to work on this.
 I’ve only ever tent-camped one day in my entire life and it was during a thunderstorm, so it’s all very new to me.
-The Sleeping bags are super light and comfy and supposedly can handle temps down to 23 degrees.
+The sleeping bags are super light and comfy and supposedly can handle temps down to 23 degrees.
 Clearly that part was not trialed and I hate the cold, so I’m hoping we never see nights dipping down that low!
-The under pads we slept on look like a cheap, inflatable air mattress, but have an R-value compared to insulation to keep you warm and dry from the underside.
-They weren’t much fun blowing up, so a small hand pump is definitely on the next list.
+The under pads we slept on look like a cheap, inflatable air mattress, but have an R-value compared to household insulation to keep you warm and dry from the underside.

 As for the hike itself, I don’t think any other backpackers have used that trail system in a while.
 The trails were overgrown with thick, thorny branches and thankfully, we also bought carbon-fiber hiking poles that were very useful in pushing the prickles out of our path.
 Our legs were still sliced up and burning from the insect repellent and sweat, so not a pleasant feeling.
 This 10 miles took twice as long as our last 10 did at Alum Creek.
 The hills were intense, the extra weight was tough and the terrain and prickly foliage really slowed us down.